 For this project, your team is required to create a Wiki describing two project management software (PMS) tools for the School of Engineering, Computer and Mathematical Science’s (SECMS) final year students to assist them in selecting one for their R&D project.
 This is a two semester paper, which must be undertaken by all BCIS students intending to graduate with a major.
 The R&D paper assists the school to deliver industry-based learning by enabling BCIS students to undertake industry-based projects - an important teaching and learning goal for the Auckland University of Technology.
 Students who have the necessary pre-requisites can enrol for the paper in either semester 1 or 2.
 The PMS must assist R&D student teams towards project completion by facilitating the aspects of Initiating, Planning, Executing, Monitoring/Controlling and Closing project activities.
 The school will acquire the PMS through the Application Service Providers (ASP).
 The ASP provide their software products through a ’Cloud Computing’ approach, usually referred to as a ‘Software as a Service’ (SaaS) deployment model.

 It is expected that using the SaaS approach SECMS will eliminate the need to purchase PMS licenses upfront and instead pay a monthly per user usage fee.
-This will mean that SECMS can reduce its software costs by almost $1000,000 per year for next three years.
+This will mean that SECMS can reduce its software costs by almost $1,000,000 per year for next three years.
 Through an initial preliminary investigation, SECMS has allocated $450,000 to undertake this new Wiki project.
 The project is expected to start on 30th July 2018 and finish (including the completion of all deliverables and presentations) on the 1st October 2018.
 The Wiki should be up and running by the 1st October 2018 so it can be available to the R&D students for semester 1, 2019.
 The usage fee for the PMS is expected to be $20.00 per user/year.
 The estimate is that 150 to 200 students will enrol for the R&D paper for each semester in an academic year till 2022.
 In addition, it is expected that the monthly internet charge per student will be $10 for 2019.
 However, the school expects an increase in the internet charge by 15% every year till 2022.
 The existing SECMS IT infrastructure for hosting the Wiki and for accessing the two PMS products in the labs is sufficient.

 Your team are to provide a review of two (2) cloud-based PMS (must not include Microsoft Project).
 The Wiki must provide the criteria your team has used to identify the two most suitable PMS for the R&D students.
 For the two selected PMS your team must describe and compare at least one key feature/functionality across each of the process groups of Initiating, Planning, Executing, Monitoring/Controlling, and Closing projects.
 You may have to investigate Microsoft Project 2016 for its features and functionalities to be able to identify elements which you will use to provide information on and compare the two cloud based PMS.
 The Wiki must be supported by related materials sourced from trusted public domain resources and academic journals.
 SECMS expects a very high quality Wiki.
 Hence, your team must identify and clearly state the quality goals in the scope statement document.
 The word length of this Wiki (information on two PMS) is expected to be no more than 4,500 words.